Key Takeaways

 Understanding Crane Financing

-Crane financing provides construction companies, manufacturers, and logistics operations with access to essential lifting equipment without the massive capital outlay required for purchase.
-Given that cranes can cost anywhere from $200,000 to over $2 million, financing is often the most practical path to acquisition.
+Crane financing gives construction firms, steel erectors, manufacturers, and logistics operations access to essential lifting equipment without the massive capital outlay a purchase demands.
+With cranes running anywhere from $200,000 to well over $2 million, very few companies pay cash, financing spreads the cost over the years of revenue the crane will generate, protecting working capital for mobilization, labor, and bonding.

 Types of Cranes and Financing Considerations